 Friday, May 17: Morning meditation will not meet.
 Meditation will resume as usual on May 24.

-Saturday, March 23, 9:30am: Steven Green will lead the morning Shabbat services.
-We are requesting a minyan so Rabbi Rachel will be able to say Kaddish.
+Saturday, May 18, 9:30am: Steven Green will lead the morning Shabbat service.
+We are requesting a minyan for this service, so please plan on attending.

 SAVE THE DATE!

 Friday, May 31, 6:15pm-7:15pm: Kabbalat Shabbat